avasdao/nexajs/packages/Graph/examples/README.md

-# NexaJS Query Examples
+# NexaJS GraphQL Examples

-A complete guide to ALL the Query commands available from the protocol.
+A complete guide to ALL the GraphQL commands available from the protocol.

 # Table of contents